-Penstock: The 1340' of 4" penstock is buried the entire distance to the Generator House except for the estimated last 15'; the grade allowing the pipe to move above ground and pass through the wall.
+Penstock: The 4" penstock is buried along the entire length of a 12' wide x 1321.56' long right of way except for the estimated last 15'; the grade allowing the pipe to move above ground and pass through the wall.
 A 4" water isolation valve connects to the water inlet and needle flow control nozzle of the Canyon Hydro Pelton turbine which drives the Marathon Magnaplus generator.
 The Hydro Generator unit is mounted on a steel frame that is bolted to the concrete floor of the Generator House.
 Water is discharged through an 18" corrugated tailrace and is returned to McCorkle Creek.